 “Politics may be partisan, but I really enjoy the camaraderie and cohesiveness of this machine: from the politicians, staffers, and pages, to the librarians, security guards, and IT support, everyone is working in lockstep towards the same goal of making a better Canada.
 I've enjoyed meeting Parliamentarians and their staff from across parties and seeing how they work together on different issues.
 I’ve also learned that one of the most underrated skills in politics is the skill of authenticity.
 From the outside, maybe it seems like the political institution is a bit distanced and standoffish.
 From an insider’s point of view, I am really appreciative of how the MPs in the House of Commons are relatable, empathetic and considerate.”

-As an intern for Elizabeth May (Green Party of Canada), MP for Saanich-Gulf Islands, Ella writes:
+As an intern for Elizabeth May (Green Party), MP for Saanich-Gulf Islands, Ella writes:

 “My experience as an intern in the Parliamentary office of Elizabeth May has been even better than I anticipated.
 Being placed in the office of such a high-profile Canadian politician, I suspected that my workload would be primarily administrative - greasing the wheels to make the machine run smoothly.
 However, I have been able to attend Parliamentary committee meetings, go to receptions and local events with Ms. May, and do research to help with drafting Ms. May’s statements in the House of Commons and amendments to bills.
 What I’m looking forward to most in this internship is meeting and talking with environmental and political leaders, both through my office work and through the leadership development workshops led by GreenPAC, but I also can’t wait to see how the dynamic on the Hill and in Ms. May’s office changes as we head into an election year.
 Although in the few weeks I’ve been on the Hill I have already grasped a basic understanding of how Parliament operates on a day-to-day basis, I’m looking forward to gaining a more thorough understanding of the inner workings of Parliament.
 By the end of this internship, I am counting on having gained sufficient experience tackling environmental issues in a political arena to make an informed career move in the environmental advocacy sector."

-Nancy Xue joins the GreenPAC Parliamentary Internship for the Environment having recently finished her Bachelor of Arts in Political Science and Environmental Studies at the University of Toronto, where she was also involved in various environmental clubs, NGOs and research projects.
+Nancy Xue joins the GreenPAC Parliamentary Internship for the Environment having recently finished her BA in Political Science and Environmental Studies at the University of Toronto, where she was also involved in various environmental clubs, NGOs and research projects.
 Following graduation, she worked in France as a tour guide at the Canadian National Vimy Memorial.

 As an intern for Nathan Cullen (NDP), MP for Skeena–Bulkley Valley, Nancy writes: